Meet reVamp Vintage Clothing Queen Annamarie von Firley

 You can learn a lot of things from working for other companies.
 Sometimes the most valuable information is learning what NOT to do.

 When I asked Annamarie what she learned from it all she instantly said, “Smaller risks = smaller gains!”
-And along those lines, she and reVamp are always evolving and coming up with new ideas, new ways to meet, make, and serve customers.
+In this way Annamarie certainly practices what she preaches as reVamp is constantly evolving and coming up with new ways to attract new customers and cater to returning shoppers.

-reVamp just launched a new version of its new website, and in addition to the company’s extensive ready-to-wear line of reproduction vintage clothing and in-house hair and makeup workshops, the revamped reVamp site now features a couple of new services: “Monthly Silhouette Procurement Plan” and the “Silhouette of the Month”.
+reVamp just launched a new version of its website, complete with even more vintage clothing in various styles and designs, new in-house hair and makeup workshops, and new services like the “Monthly Silhouette Procurement Plan” and the “Silhouette of the Month”.

-P.S.
-Interested in learning the biz?
+Interested in learning the vintage clothing biz?
 Annamarie and reVamp have an apprenticeship program where she trains people in sales/marketing, patterning/grading, and cutting and sewing.
-Each section is three months long, and the apprenticeship lasts one year.
+Each section is three months long, and the whole apprenticeship lasts one year.

 What’s your passion?
 How can you turn what you love into a business?